Why Does the U.S. Have So Few Passenger Trains?

 Key Points:

-- U.S. cities often have disconnected public transit systems, limiting the convenience of rail travel.
+- Disconnected Transit Systems: U.S. cities often have disconnected public transit systems, limiting the convenience of rail travel for end-to-end journeys.

-- Intermodal connections are crucial for rail travel, but the U.S. lacks comprehensive integration.
+- Intermodal Connections: These are crucial for rail travel, but the U.S. lacks comprehensive integration, making it difficult for passengers to transition smoothly from trains to other forms of transit.

-- The “last-mile” problem (getting from a train station to your final destination) remains a significant barrier.
+- The “Last-Mile” Problem: Getting from a train station to your final destination remains a significant barrier, often requiring additional modes of transport that are not readily available.

 Conclusion